nitish-kalan/CartPole-v1-Actor-Critic-Keras/README.md

 # CartPole-v1 Actor Critic
 CartPole-v1 is an environment presented by OpenAI Gym.
-In this repository we have used Actor Critic algorithm [1] for building an agent to solve this environment.
+In this repository we have implemented Actor Critic algorithm [1] in Keras for building an agent to solve this CartPole-v1 enviroment.

 ### Commands to run
   * **To train the model**